prakashmaharana/udacity-Finding-lane-lines-on-the-road/README.md

 * test_images - Folder has images files and images with output_* are output files
 * test_videos - Folder has video files
 * test_videos_output - Folder has video files generated after processing
+* P1.ipynb is jupyter notebook to run lane lines algorithm for images and videos
 * writeup.md - File has details about approach

 ---